rwth-acis/las2peer-template-project/README.md

 tutorial for a more detailed guidance on how to use this template.*

 Follow these four steps to setup your project:
 1. If you use Eclipse (for our guides we are using version 2020-12), import this project (as Gradle -> Existing Gradle Project).
-Please make sure, that JavaSE-14 is available in Eclipse (check under Window -> Preferences -> Java -> Installed JREs -> Execution Environments).
+Please make sure, that Java 17 is available in Eclipse.
 During the import process, the .classpath files will be generated automatically.
 2. The service source code can be found at `i5.las2peer.services.templateService.TemplateService`.
 (Optional: Change [gradle.properties](gradle.properties)
 according to the service you want to build.
 Rename your build directory structure according to the names you gave.)